Stanley Maxted: WWII journalist

 On 16 September 1944, Maxted was summoned to a briefing regarding Operation Market Garden, an attempt by the Western Allies to gain a foothold in German-held territory in the Netherlands.
 Maxted was told that he and other members of the press, including Alan Wood of the Daily Express, would be accompanying British troops of the 1st Airborne Division (the 'Red Devils') as part of an invasion on the far side of the Rhine River.
 The objective was to secure the bridge at the Dutch town of Arnhem.
 Maxted and the other journalists were given seats aboard a glider plane that was loaded with equipment and supplies, while most of the division landed as paratroopers.
 After initial success upon landing, the Battle of Arnhem became increasingly desperate for the British.
 The planned reinforcements never arrived by land, and Allied supply planes inadvertently dropped ammunition and food rations right into German hands.
 Maxted sent dispatches almost daily to report on the action at Arnhem.
 Eventually the remaining soldiers of the 1st Airborne Division were completely surrounded at Arnhem, and were ordered to withdraw in a midnight escape.
 Maxted recounted crawling with the men through mud and rain to reach the Rhine River where Allied boats under machine gun fire carried them to safety on the other side.
 Maxted's account of the Battle of Arnhem can be read in a Maclean's article from Nov 1944 entitled I Was at Arnhem.

 Just weeks following his escape from Arnhem, Maxted returned to Canada on 2 November 1944, where he told his story widely.

 He also performed in the seventh Victory Loan Star Show that was broadcast coast to coast in Canada on 8 November 1944.

 Maxted returned to England and his work as a BBC war correspondent shortly afterwards.
 In March 1945, he landed with the 6th Airborne Division as part of Operation Varsity on the far side of the Rhine.
 He recounted the harrowing landing and the events that followed in another Maclean's article, I Crossed the Rhine with the Glider Troops.

 In May 1945, Maxted briefly passed through Canada on his way to report on the war in the Pacific.
-Maxted was with the first Americans to land at Tokyo, after which he accompanied British and Canadian naval units to Hong Kong.
+Maxted was with the first Allied persons to land at Tokyo, after which he accompanied British and Canadian naval units to Hong Kong.
 He was also aboard the U.S.S.
 Missouri when Japanese representatives came on board to sign surrender on 2 September 1945.